algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/getting-started.md

 * Install and use `angular-instantsearch` in your angular application
 * Display results from Algolia
-* Add widgets / components to filter the resultss
+* Add widgets / components to filter the results

 ## Before we start